ilanddev/python-sdk/docs/usage.rst

                         username=USERNAME,
                         password=PASSWORD)

-You can then perform GET, PUT, PUSH and DELETE requests against the iland cloud::
+You can then perform GET, PUT, POST and DELETE requests against the iland cloud::

     >>> user = api.get('/user/' + USERNAME)